 McDonald’s corporate jobs are a different ball game.
 The average salary for McDonald’s corporate employees is around $50,000 a year, with bonuses up to $4,000 depending on the role.

 Pros and Cons of Working McDonald’s Jobs

 As with any job and company, there are pros and cons of working at McDonald’s that are important to note when considering working for the company.

 When you begin working at McDonald’s, especially the restaurants, you’ll have the flexibility to pursue your dreams while working to pay your bills.
 But that doesn’t mean you wouldn’t encounter roadblocks.

 McDonald’s restaurants are high-pressure workplaces with moving parts that must continuously move to keep customers happy.
 You may work at the front desk and need to keep a smile up even on bad days.

 On some days, customers, coworkers, and your superiors will smile at you, and on others, they could be the reason why your day is ruined.
-When that happens, you’ll need to learn to navigate these situations and not take other people’s rudeness or workplace bullying too personally.
+Being able to succeed in such high pressure, interpersonal teamwork environments will be important to handling the role.

 Career Benefits of Working at McDonald’s as a Student

 As a student working at McDonald’s restaurants, you’ll have a shot at entry-level experience.
 You’ll learn to work with others in a fast-paced environment, follow orders, and take the initiative on specific tasks.